jonas1ara/73/Problems/Strings/Valid-Palindrome/README.md

 # Valid Palindrome:

-This directory contains implementations of the "Valid Palindrome" problem in the C++ and C# languages.
-Each implementation uses the two-pointer technique to verify a palindrome while ignoring non-alphanumeric characters and maintain a temporal complexity of `O(n)`.
+This directory contains an implementation of the "Valid Palindrome" problem in C#.
+The implementation uses the two-pointer technique to verify a palindrome while ignoring non-alphanumeric characters and maintain a temporal complexity of `O(n)`.

 ## Problem description